JuanCantu1/Network-Controlled-LED-System/README.md

 In this diagram we see, the client sends commands to the server using TCP and the server processes these commands and sends back a confirmation to the client.

+# Implementation
+This section will show The implementation of the system.

 # Demonstation